Protests in Paris after alleged police rape

 Story highlights

-- Victim calls for calm after violent protests over alleged rape
+- Victim calls for calm after visit from French President

-- 'Sometimes the anger was expressed peacefully, sometimes not,' local mayor says

 (CNN)Violence has erupted on the edge of Paris and spread to at least five nearby towns amid a public outcry over the alleged rape of a young black man by police.